izyware/izy/README.md

 On Windows based platform use: `./ldo.bat help`

 ## Module Path Resolution
 When an izy command is run from the command line that will have a loadmodule (ldmod) statement, the platform will try to locate the module on the system by searching the local file system for installed Izy packages in the paths defined in thirdparty/config/kernel/extstores/file.js.
-Notice that these paths are all relative to the full path of the 'izy' command process.
-To see what the current resolver configuration type:
+Notice that these paths are all relative to the `anchorpath` of the 'izy' command process.
+To see the current anchorpath configuration, type:

 `izy sysview`